This post may contain affiliate links.

 HOW TO STORE:

 This recipe needs to be stored in the refrigerator, place in an airtight container and it should last 3-4 days.
-Reheat in the microwave or on the stovetop.

 This also freezes very well, if you want to portion control then I recommend separating out into smaller freezable size containers and place in the freezer.

-They should keep in the freezer for up to 3 months, to reheat you can either defrost in the microwave or let defrost in the refrigerator, then heat in microwave or on stovetop.
+They should keep in the freezer for up to 3 months, to reheat you can either defrost in the microwave or let defrost in the refrigerator, then heat in the microwave or on the stovetop.

-TIPS AND TRICKS:
+DANA’S TIPS AND TRICKS:

 - You can use any kind of chicken you have on hand, this is great for leftover chicken breasts or even a rotisserie chicken.